ualsg/ualsg.netlify.app/content/authors/patrick/_index.md

 - Graduate Researchers and Students
 ---

-Patrick graduated from the Technical University of Munich with a BSc in Information Systems.
-His working experience includes software development.
-At our Lab, Patrick is working on high performance computing.
+Patrick is a researcher intern at the Urban Analytics Lab with a background in Computer Science.
+He holds a Bachelor’s degree in Information Systems from the Technical University of Munich and his research interests are Serverless Computing, artificial intelligence and middleware.
+At the UAL, Patrick is working on various topics, most prominently being high performance computing.